Labor relations in China: All-China Federation of Trade Unions

 The All-China Federation of Trade Unions (ACFTU) was established in 1925 to represent the interests of national and local trade unions and trade union councils.
-The ACFTU reported a membership of 130 million, out of an estimated 248 million urban workers, at the end of 2002.
-Chinese trade unions are organized on a broad industrial basis.
+It is China's only legal union.
+As of early 2024, it has 300 million members and one million officials, making it the world's largest union.
 Membership is open to those who rely on wages for the whole or a large part of their income, a qualification that excludes most agricultural workers.
 In theory, membership is not compulsory, but in view of the unions' role in the distribution of social benefits, the economic pressure to join is great.
 The lowest unit is the enterprise union committee.
 Individual trade unions also operate at the provincial level, and there are trade union councils that coordinate all union activities within a particular area and operate at county, municipal, and provincial levels.
 At the top of the movement is the ACFTU, which discharges its functions through a number of regional federations.

 In theory the appropriate trade union organizations have been consulted on the level of wages as well as on wage differentials, but in practice their role in these and similar matters has been insignificant.
 They have not engaged in collective bargaining or general strikes, as their principal duties have included assisting the party and promoting production.
 In fulfilling these tasks, they have had a role in enforcing labor discipline.
 From the point of view of the membership, the most important activities have concerned the social and welfare services.
 Thus, the unions have looked after industrial safety, organized social and cultural activities, and, provided services such as clinics, rest and holiday homes, hostels, libraries, and clubs.
 They also administer old-age pensions, workers' insurance, disability benefits, and other welfare schemes.
 More recently, however, reforms of the social security system have involved moving the responsibility for pensions and other welfare to the provinces.

-Trade Union law
+Trade union law

-The Trade Union Law in China forces the all trade unions in China dependent with the Communist Party of China.
-According to Article 4 of Trade Union Law of the People's Republic of China, which was passed in 1992, and revised in 2001 and 2009, "The trade union must abide by and uphold the Constitution, take the Constitution as the fundamental activity criterion, center on economic construction, adhere to the socialist road, adhere to the people's democratic dictatorship, adhere to the leadership of the Communist Party of China, adhere to Marxism-Leninism, Mao Zedong Thought and Deng Xiaoping Theory, adhere to reform and opening up, Carry out work independently in accordance with the trade union charter."
+The Trade Union Law in China mandates all trade unions in China to be linked to the Chinese Communist Party.
+According to Article 4 of Trade Union Law of the People's Republic of China, which was passed in 1992, and revised in 2001 and 2009, "The trade union must abide by and uphold the Constitution, take the Constitution as the fundamental activity criterion, center on economic construction, adhere to the socialist road, adhere to the people's democratic dictatorship, adhere to the leadership of the Communist Party of China, adhere to Marxism-Leninism, Mao Zedong Thought and Deng Xiaoping Theory, adhere to reform and opening up, carry out work independently in accordance with the trade union charter."